Klipper3d/klipper/docs/Config_Reference.md

 #   are not supported).
 One may point this to OctoPrint's upload
 #   directory (generally ~/.octoprint/uploads/ ).
 This parameter must
 #   be provided.
+#on_error_gcode:
+#   A list of G-Code commands to execute when an error is reported.

 ```

 ### [sdcard_loop]